|23 – 28 inches

 The dogs are typically kept in less than favorable conditions, which can rack up much more vet costs down the line.
 And by purchasing from these types of breeders, you are supporting the continuing of this practice.
 So, always make sure to screen for a reputable breeder.

-3 Little-Known Facts About Cane Corso German Shepherd Mix
+3 Little-Known Facts About the Cane Corso German Shepherd Mix

 1. Both parent breeds are excellent guard dogs.